 Here George Georgiev, the son of the Math teacher.
 His younger brother Dоbrincho studied at the College as well.
 As was the tradition, the teachers put their children through College, it was very popular.
 The faculty of ACS enjoyed a powerful incentive: to put their own children through College, tuition, books, board and possibly lodging included, at cost undisclosed.
 Aside from the two sons of Mr. Georgiev, there was one daughter of Math Director Yankov, one son of Physics teacher Bezak, one of Registrar Zahariev, the shoe-maker’s son, too, and the manual instructor Toskov’s daughter, to only name a few.

 Mr. Toskov, the cabinet maker who had come from Samokov, taught us for two years, in first and second form, how to work with wood.
 I made for myself a wooden rack with 3 or 4 shelves, still in use.
 But I couldn’t remain in the work shop for the third year because I joined the choir led by Mr. Goncharov and I had to choose just one big afterschool activity.
-By the way, Mr. Toskov’s daughter, also a College graduate, married an Englishman who turned out to be a grave digger.
-He came here as a soldier, she didn’t know.
-But it was an honest way of living one’s life, what of it?
+By the way, Mr. Toskov’s daughter, also a College graduate, married an English soldier, who later turned out to be a grave digger, posted in occupation of Bologna.
+Her knowledge of English acquired at ACS made the union possible, of course.

 This is the College ski team – here’s a Jewish boy, #41 in the picture – he was a great skier.
 Look at him standing on the left, a meter apart from the line that includes Krum (Krumcho) Konstantinov (in the middle of the picture).
 This apartheid was typical of David Madjar ’39.
 He was a loner.
 He had an elder brother in the Class of 1936.
 And, significantly, a first cousin girl, the famous Daisy Levy of our class.
 He remained a lone skier, even after graduating as a Medical Doctor.
 Divorced from his fickle wife, he tried to work in Venezuela and elsewhere in America, but kept returning to Europe’s Alpine snow slopes and also Bulgaria’s.
 You see, we were everywhere, all around the world.